 I made it complementary with a newsletter subscription to my weekly machine learning newsletter, which you'd probably also like.

-Subscribe to receive weekly insights from Late to the Party on machine learning, data science, and Python.
+Subscribe to receive insights from Late to the Party on machine learning, data science, and Python every Friday.

 Programming is such an important skill.
 I think I can share a few interesting and insightful things that will make your life easier.